Holmes89/shrew/README.md

 # Shrew

-In an attempt to learn more about compilers and programming languages I am attempting to write a LISP using Go.
+In an attempt to learn more about compilers and programming languages I am attempting to write a Scheme LISP using Go.

 ![Shrew](./shrew.png)